Iloilo River Esplanade: Opening and extensions

+Sections and phases

+As of 2024, there are a total of 13 sections of the Iloilo River Esplanade.

+Dungon Creek Esplanade

+The approximately 5.96 km Dungon Creek Esplanade is part of an interconnected network of esplanades in Iloilo City.
+It is currently being developed along both sides of the Dungon Creek, a tributary of the Iloilo River that separates the district of Mandurriao from the districts of Jaro and La Paz.

+Iloilo Sunset Boulevard

+The 4.99 km Iloilo Sunset Boulevard is a four-lane alternate road that extends from Mandurriao to Barangay Cagbang in Oton.
+The boulevard runs along the Iloilo River and features 1.58 km extension of the interconnected river esplanade system of the city.

 Awards and recognition

-The Iloilo River Esplanade has a total of three major awards.
-This includes the 2017 GantimPALA Excellence Award for Institutional Projects by the Philippine Association of Landscape Architects, 2018 Haligi ng Dangal Award for the Landscape Architecture category in the 2018 National Commission for Culture and the Arts (NCCA) Haligi ng Dangal Awards, and 2018 Galing Pook Award for Iloilo River Development by Galing Pook Foundation.
+The Iloilo River Esplanade has received multiple major awards.
+These include the 2017 GantimPALA Excellence Award for Institutional Projects by the Philippine Association of Landscape Architects, 2018 Haligi ng Dangal Award for the Landscape Architecture category in the 2018 National Commission for Culture and the Arts (NCCA) Haligi ng Dangal Awards, and 2018 Galing Pook Award for Iloilo River Development by Galing Pook Foundation.
+In 2024, the Iloilo River Esplanade was also awarded the Asian Townscape Award (ATA), an initiative by the United Nations Human Settlements Programme Regional Office for Asia and the Pacific (UN-Habitat ROAP), aimed at promoting sustainable urban landscapes in Asia.

 Iloilo City Government's Iloilo Esplanade has been benchmarked by the other local governments in the country and has inspired other similar public infrastructure projects, including the Iloilo Bike Lane, Bacolod Esplanade, Iligan Esplanade, Malandog Hamtic Antique Esplanade, and San Jose Antique Esplanade, among others.